 Yassin’s Falafel House– The downtown counter service restaurant serves authentic Middle Eastern fare, including gyros, falafel, and hummus.

 Emilia– Also owned by the folks behind Knox Mason, Emilia is ideal for Italian.
 Pasta is made in-house daily.
 They also have wine on tap along with craft cocktails.

 Knox Mason– The top-rated restaurant in town creates modern Southern fare like Mississippi catfish and peach salad with Benton’s ham.
 They also serve brunch on weekends.

-The Plaid Apron – A Knoxville Cafe– Farm to table is the draw at this cafe.
+The Plaid Apron– Farm to table is the draw at this cafe that supports local farmers.
 Order the local vegetables, pizzas, and meat and twos.

 It wouldn’t be a college town without some watering holes, would it?
-You’ll certainly find the coed-friendly spots downtown, all smelling of spilled beer, but if you wander to Old City, you’ll find music venues appealing to older visitors.
+You’ll certainly find the coed-friendly spots downtown, but you’ll also find venues appealing to older visitors.

 Pretentious Beer Co– Unlike your average pub, Pretentious blows their own funky glassware and their taproom carries a selection of carefully chosen beers from Tennessee and beyond.

 Radius– The rooftop bar at the Embassy Suites downtown offers the best views of the city, including the iconic Sunsphere.
 Enjoy drinks like craft beer, seasonal cocktails, and wine.